slatedocs/slate/source/index.html.md

 AnchorX allows you now to create new users and it assigns a stellar account to each user.
 However, the Stellar account is not created in the Stellar ledger until it gets funded with some lumens.

-The gif below, shows you the process of creating an account and what happens when you try to look at that account on the stellar test network.
+The GIF below, shows you the process of creating an account and what happens when you try to look at that account on the stellar test network.

 The result is a 404 since you never funded the Stellar account.